annshinewu/Fundamentals-of-Python/chapter1.md

 ```
 'If' is a conditional statement that executes the code wrapped inside if the expression is True.

-The syntax for If statemnts is:
+The syntax for If statements is:

     if (5 == 5):
         print('Hi')